synergixe/php-beamzer/README.md

 ```

 ### Update the app config for service provider and alias classes

+> If you use Laravel 5.5 and above don't bother doing this as it is included automatically

 ```php